Graph Curve Matroids: Matroids and Graphs

 The following theorem is a slightly stronger version of \cite[Theorem 5.5]{geiger2022selfdual}.
-All arguments go through, as the crucial tools are the Riemann-Roch Theorem and the fact that $\omega_C$ is the pull-back of $\mathcal{O}(1)$, which still hold with our slightly weaker assumptions on $G$. \begin{theorem} For a $2$-connected trivalent graph $G$, the matroid $M_G$ is identically self-dual. \end{theorem}
+All arguments go through, as the main tools are the Riemann-Roch Theorem and the fact that $\omega_C$ is the pull-back of $\mathcal{O}_{\P^{g-1}}(1)$, which still hold with our weaker assumptions on the graph $G$.